 Car Thieves’ Favorite Colors

 The color of your car may increase its desirability among thieves.
-According to a survey by CCC Information Services, the top five colors of vehicles stolen in 2014 were:
+According to a survey by CCC Information Services, the top five colors of stolen vehicles are:

 - Dark green

 These same colors are also among the most popular in new car sales.
 They’re not only in demand, they’re also ubiquitous, and therefore preferable to thieves who don’t want to draw attention to their crimes.